cedrickchee/e-mart/README.md

 You should be already familiar with the basics of React - components, state, props, modules and event handlers.

-You should be comfortable with both writing and debugging modern JavaScript including arrow functions, classes, promises, async+await and other commonly used parts of ES6.
+You should be comfortable with both writing and debugging modern JavaScript including arrow functions, classes, promises, async+await and other commonly used parts of [ES6](http://exploringjs.com/es6/).

 The backend of the app is written in Node.js.
 Prior Node.js knowledge is nice, but not required.

-The app requires knowledge of GraphQL, Prisma, databases, or testing React components.
+The app requires knowledge of GraphQL, [Apollo Client](https://www.apollographql.com/client/), [Prisma](https://www.prisma.io/), databases, or [testing React components](https://airbnb.io/enzyme/docs/guides/jest.html).

 ### What is GraphQL?